 The statistical analysis carried out by ISPAT focusses on birth rate decline and its consequences on the population and individual behaviours.
 The analysis, based on the fertility index and on the comparison with other regions' data, shows the long-term evolution of the Trentino population, both local people and immigrants.
 It also highlights a set of aspects that characterise the population today: from the demographic boom of the '60s to today's declining birth rates and the ageing of the population, with the consequent increase in mortality rates, that have led to a negative natural growth in the last few years.
-However, the resident population of immigrants coming both from other Italian regions and from foreign states.
+However, the resident population in Trentino continues to grow, albeit with limited intensity, thanks to the contribution of immigrants coming both from other Italian regions and from foreign states.
 The number of immigrants has so far been higher than the number of residents moving out of Trentino.
 Demographic outlooks confirm current trends and predict a steady group of working age population, a reduction in the number of young people and a significant increase in the number of elderly people, as compared to the situation observed in 2018.